ODOT to pay $1 million stipend to get best Inner Belt Bridge design

 ODOT included the stipend last week in a presentation at a meeting sponsored by the Northeast Ohio chapter of the Association of Bridge Construction & Design and the American Society of Highway Engineers.

 "I think the state is trying to get some good teams," Jonathan Hren, an engineer with TranSystems Corporation and vice president of the bridge association, said after the meeting.
-The stipend will not cover the cost of preparing a proposal, which may take up to six months an20 people, he said.
+The stipend will not cover the cost of preparing a proposal, which may take up to six months and 20 people, he said.

 But interest in the bridge project is high -- more than 200 people attended the meeting.